 One of the unique aspects of the work, in addition to one person singing the parts of all four characters (Elizabeth, Zechariah, Gabriel and Mary) is that the lyrics tell the story from the perspective of Elizabeth.
 At the time Mary announces to Elizabeth that Elizabeth will bear a son named John, Elizabeth is beyond her child-bearing years.
 “My wife Elsa and I have very close friends who had great difficulty having children”, Detweiler says, “and I drew from the experience in supporting them through their struggle that helped me to write the lyrics from her perspective”.The piece opens with the powerful acapella start to the song , “Change”, sung by Elizabeth (please listen to it at the top of this page).
 She explains her own change, from being a young bride with the hope of bearing a child for her husband, Zechariah, to the disappointment in her later years, as a childless woman.
 (History tells us that in this ancient culture, childless couples bore a stigma and were ostracized by those who had children).
 By the end of the oratorio, after Elizabeth receives the message from Mary and actually feels the kick of her infant son in her womb, she is transformed.
 Once again she experiences yet another change when she realizes that she has not been forsaken by God.
 She feels beautiful, valuable and relevant.
-“Magnificat In Blue”, is a story of hope and faith.
+“Magnificat In Blue”, is a story of hope, faith and inspiration.

 Track List: 1) Change 2) Til John's Cry Is Heard 3) Gabriel's Song 4) Annunciation (Recap) 5) Journey To Judah 6) Blues For Mary 7) Kick In Me 8) Hail Mary 9) Magnificat In Blue 10) Change (Reprise)